-PROXY STATEMENT FOR THE 2021 ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 21, 2021
+PROXY STATEMENT FOR THE 2022 ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 27, 2022

-This Proxy Statement is being furnished to holders of shares of common stock of Banco Latinoamericano de Comercio Exterior, S.A. (hereinafter called the "Bank") in connection with the solicitation by the Board of Directors of the Bank (the "Board") of proxies to be used at the 2021 Annual Meeting of Shareholders (the "Annual Meeting") to be held virtually via live webcast at www.virtualshareholdermeeting.com/BLX2021 on Wednesday, April 21, 2021, at 10:30 a.m.
+This Proxy Statement is being furnished to holders of shares of common stock of Banco Latinoamericano de Comercio Exterior, S.A. (hereinafter called the "Bank") in connection with the solicitation by the Board of Directors of the Bank (the "Board") of proxies to be used at the 2022 Annual Meeting of Shareholders (the "Annual Meeting") held virtually via live webcast www.virtualshareholdermeeting.com/BLX2022 Wednesday. οn April 27, 2022, at 10:30 a.m.
 (Panama time), and at any postponements or adjournments thereof.
 Unless the context otherwise requires, all references to the Annual Meeting in this Proxy Statement will mean the Annual Meeting and any postponements or adjournments thereof.
 References to "\$" are to United States dollars.